 The operating room is not just for doctors and nurses.

 Surgical technologists play a major role in high tech operating rooms across the country.
-They work under the supervision of surgeons, registered nurses and other members of the surgical team.
+They work under the supervision of surgeons.
 Also called scrubs and surgical or operating room technicians, they pass instruments, hold retractors, cut sutures and help count sponges, needles, supplies, and instruments.

 Surgical technologists may also set up the operating rooms, run sterilizers, operate suction machines and help operate diagnostic equipment.
 After surgery, they restock and sterilize the operating room.